arieldelg/zapier-integration/README.md

 - **Stable API:** Assumes the Wistia API endpoints and response formats are stable and follow the documented structure.
 - **Base URL:** Assumes all users will use the standard Wistia API base URL (`https://api.wistia.com/v1`), but allows for custom domains if needed.
 - **Email Validity:** Assumes the provided admin email for project creation is valid and accepted by Wistia.
+- **Project Existence:** Assumes the project selected for deletion exists and the user has permission to delete it.

 ---